 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Guinea?
+What Is the Climate Like in Guinea?

-How Safe is Guinea?
+How Safe Is Guinea?

 There is no country-wide advisory in place for Guinea.
-But, the Canadian Government advises caution for travellers visiting the country.
+But, the Canadian government advises caution for travellers visiting the country.

 Travellers should to be vigilant, especially at the borders between Sierra Leone, Liberia and Mali.